 In this course, the theory and practice of the therapeutic application of heat and cold is discussed, including the use of contrast applications, castor oil packs, icing, and several modes of heat administration.
 Integrating hydrotherapy techniques into massage practice is also discussed.

 Business classes are offered during the second half of the program to assist students in the basic business principles of massage, such as record-keeping, advertising and marketing, and navigating the laws of massage therapy.
 This knowledge is essential to the success of the professional therapist.
 An alumni panel offers the students a realistic view of the practice of massage from working graduates of the FLSM massage program.

 This course explores the study of muscle, bone and their combined effort to create movement in the human body.
 Movement, in this course, is described using anatomical and mechanical principles.
 Students learn to employ scientific knowledge through palpation, experimentation, and massage application.

 Kinesthetic Awareness through Movement (KAM) is an exploration of the use of gentle movement techniques with an emphasis on individual joints and the connection among joints in motion.

 Students learn about specific musculoskeletal pathologies and the many ways to address them by integrating a variety of modalities.

 NMT is a directed, precise modality, focusing on specific sites of muscular irritation in order to relieve pain.
 These spots are often felt as “knots” in the muscles.
-NMT is meant to give students a working knowledge of how to locate and treat trigger points in a variety of muscles.
+NMT is meant to give students at Finger Lakes School of Massage a working knowledge of how to locate and treat trigger points in a variety of muscles.

 This class is an introduction to healing using sound, music, tuning forks, and voice integrated into bodywork, from both a historical perspective and through practical applications.